 With a traditional IRA, you may be eligible for a tax deduction on some or all of the contributions you make each year, assuming you meet eligibility requirements.
 In practical terms, this means both income taxes on the money you use to fund your account and taxes on any gains in your portfolio invested in your IRA are delayed until they are withdrawn.

 If you wait to withdraw funds until you turn age 59½, the IRS will tax your withdrawals as ordinary income.
-If you withdraw your money earlier, however, you may owe an additional 10% withdrawal tax.
+If you withdraw your money earlier, however, you may owe an additional 10% federal income tax.
 Additional taxes may be exempt for qualifying events.
 For example, withdrawals up to a certain amount for buying your first home or to cover death, disability or certain medical expenses.

 Roth IRAs